In this article I will discuss the best gym exercises and the most practical training methods for improving your overall fitness.

 You would get a better workout if you wrapped a chain around a gym machine and dragged it than what you would if you were to sit on it and perform whatever exercise it is supposedly for.

 Machines are carefully calibrated to move in a specific plane of direction so you yourself are not controlling the weight.
-A number of stabilization muscles are activated when you control and balance a free weight.
+A number of stabilization muscles are activated when you control and balance a weight that is freely moving.

 This is why those tools I spoke about before – dumbbells and barbells etc. etc. are highly recommended.
 They are classed as free weights, free meaning free motion.

 When using a machine you are often seated on your ass and we all already do this far too much.